 Since chlorine does not affect metal, you’ll have to take a different approach with metal stains.
 Apply a small amount of citric or ascorbic acid (vitamin C tablets) in the form of a dry powder or granules to the affected area.
 If this removes or at least lightens the stain, it is a metal stain.

 While rust stains can also be affected by vitamin C tablets, to determine whether you are dealing with rust or metal, rub the affected area with dry acid or sodium bisulfate.
 If it’s rust, the problem area should start to fade away.

 How to Quickly Get Rid of Pool Stains

 Now that you know how to identify and test for the type of stain, you’ll need to go through the steps for removing the stain.
-The methods to remove stains differ according to the type of stain you are dealing with.
+The methods for removing stains differ according to the type of stain you are dealing with.